 About Health Service

 Health Service provides acute and preventative services for St Olaf Students.
 Health Service staff is experienced in treating common medical problems.
-Health Service offers initial diagnosis, treatment, follow up, and appropriate referrals for a broad spectrum of illnesses and injuries.
+Health Service offers initial diagnosis, treatment, follow up, and appropriate referrals for a broad spectrum of minor illnesses and injuries.

 Services provided include: